LauraNolan/marti-services/taxii_service/README.md

 ---
 See the [MARTI Configuration Guide](MARTI_Configuration_Guide_v11.pdf) for specific instructions.

+**Appendix A states: A reserved administrator account with username “taxii” must be created prior to configuring the taxii service.
+This account is used for sending and receiving stix messages via taxii.
+In addition, each MARTI instance must have a Source called “taxii” and each user must have the “taxii” Source in his/her list of enabled Sources. **

 Section 9 discusses how to setup the taxii configuration in MARTI.
 Read the directions carefully to answer any questions you might have (refer to the TAXIIServiceConfigForm in [forms.py](forms.py) for additional help).

 Section 8 discusses how to add a new feed to the taxii configuration in MARTI.